berkes/mobile/README.md

 from https might also conflict with other modules made for this purpose.
 We should make a detection of http versus https and redirect the user to the same protocol he or she is already on.

+Drush breaks; mobile should be
+* Wrapped in a condition so it does not redirect etc. in case of Drush and CLI
+* aware of Drush commandline-options to set Varnish-headers.

 # Known issues
 Drupal [does not allow wap:// or mobile://](http://api.drupal.org/api/drupal/includes!common.inc/function/drupal_strip_dangerous_protocols/7) protocol, only a subset of undocumented protocols.
 You cannot redirect to these kind of URLS.